Boris Dubrovin (mathematician): Biography

 He graduated from the Faculty of Mechanics and Mathematics of Moscow State University (1972).
-In 1988–1993.
-Professor of the Department of Higher Geometry and Topology.
-Since 1990 Professor Scuola Internazionale Superiore di Studi Avanzati (SISSA) (Trieste, Italy).
+In 1988–1993, he was Professor of the Department of Higher Geometry and Topology.
+Between 1990 and his death, he was Professor at Scuola Internazionale Superiore di Studi Avanzati (SISSA) in Trieste, Italy.

-Freelance member of the Department of Geometry and Topology of the Steklov Institute of Mathematics.
+He was also member of the Department of Geometry and Topology of the Steklov Institute of Mathematics.

-Area of scientific interests: theory of integrable systems in geometry and physics: Frobenius manifolds, Gromov–Witten invariants, singularity theory, normal forms of integrable partial differential equations, Hamiltonian perturbations of hyperbolic systems, geometry of isomonodromic deformations, theta functions on Riemann surfaces, and nonlinear waves.
+His areas of scientific interests are: theory of integrable systems in geometry and physics, Frobenius manifolds, Gromov–Witten invariants, singularity theory, normal forms of integrable partial differential equations, Hamiltonian perturbations of hyperbolic systems, geometry of isomonodromic deformations, theta functions on Riemann surfaces, and nonlinear waves.

-In 1998 he was an Invited Speaker of the International Congress of Mathematicians in Berlin.
+In 1998, he was an Invited Speaker of the International Congress of Mathematicians in Berlin.